hapurenhl/api-jiekou/README-en.md

 ## Installation

-Directly place 'index. php' in the root directory of your own server
+Directly place `index.php` in the root directory of your own server

 ## Use

-Then access the 'domain name/index. php'?
-Id=1 'or' Domain name/index. php '? id=2'
+Then access the `domain name/index.php?Id=1` or `Domain name/index.php?id=2`

 ## Attention